wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-security-features.md

 ##Run anti-virus/antimalware

-Azure offers several options for anti-virus/antimalware solutions, but it’s up to you to manage it.
-For example, you’ll need to decide when to run scans and install updates.
+Azure offers several options for anti-virus/antimalware solutions, but it's up to you to manage it.
+For example, you'll need to decide when to run scans and install updates.
 You can add anti-virus support when you create the virtual machine, or at a later point.
 Currently three solutions are offered as security extensions, which can be installed on both new and existing virtual machines:

 - [How to install and configure Symantec Endpoint Protection on an Azure VM](/documentation/articles/virtual-machines-install-symantec/)
 - [How to install and configure Trend Micro Deep Security as a Service on an Azure VM](/documentation/articles/virtual-machines-install-trend/)